 If you are on a budget (who isn’t these days?), finding a solid used car can be difficult.
 We ran the numbers and decided that $10,000 is a great cut-off point for an inexpensive used vehicle.
 While some of the vehicles on our best cars under 10000 list can be purchased for well under our $10,000 limit, the majority of them are going to be on the upper edge of that budget.
 So why get trapped in a difficult monthly payment scheme for a new car, when you could grab one of these great deal vehicles in good condition for an affordable price instead?

 We tried to mix it up so there is a little bit of everything.
-Regardless of whether you are looking for a sedan, SUV, or even a hybrid, we have you covered.
-Keep reading to find the best cars under $10,000.
+Regardless of whether you are looking for a sedan, SUV, compact car, or even a hybrid, we have you covered.
+You won’t find any sports cars though – but if you’re interested in a budget sports car, we’ve compiled a list about that elsewhere.
+In the meantime, keep reading to find the best cars under $10,000.

 2012 Chevrolet Malibu

 You’re not going to turn a lot of heads with this car but it’s reliable, safe, and affordable.
 As long as you stick with a four-cylinder version it should be pretty easy to stay under 10K.
 Acceleration is not going to blow you out of your seat but the interior is well laid out, outfitted with quality materials and the Malibu comes with plenty of standard features.